MrStLouis/laserfiche.github.io/src/index.md

 <!--© 2024 Laserfiche.
 See LICENSE-DOCUMENTATION and LICENSE-CODE in the project root for license information.-->

-# How-to Guides
+# Build Custom Integrations with Laserfiche
+With robust resources and how-to guides, the Laserfiche Developer Center provides everything you need to know about the Laserfiche API and how to use our set of RESTful web APIs to extend the Laserfiche platform into your tech stack.

 ## Overview of the Laserfiche API

 Get started with the Laserfiche API basics, including how to use it and how it works.
-[Learn More](./docs/overview/guide_overview-of-the-laserfiche-api/)
+[Learn More](./docs/api/guide_overview-of-the-laserfiche-api/)

 ## Authenticating to the Laserfiche API